vikashbhushan189/life-expectancy-analysis-and-prediction/README.md

 ## Future Enhancements

-*   **Feature Engineering:** Explore more complex feature interactions, time-series aspects (e.g., trend of individual country's factors over years).
+*   **Further Hyperparameter Tuning:** More extensive tuning, possibly using automated tools (e.g., Optuna, Keras Tuner if moving to DL) specifically for the Extra Trees Regressor to squeeze out more performance.
+*   **Ensemble Learning:** Experiment with stacking or blending different top-performing models (e.g., Extra Trees and Random Forest) to potentially achieve even higher accuracy and robustness.
-*   **Deep Learning Models:** Experiment with neural networks for regression tasks, especially for potential non-linear relationships.
+*   **Deep Learning Models:** Explore neural networks for regression tasks, especially for capturing highly non-linear relationships that might still be present.
-*   **Uncertainty Quantification:** Provide confidence intervals or prediction intervals around the predicted life expectancy, to convey the model's uncertainty.
+*   **Uncertainty Quantification:** Provide confidence intervals or prediction intervals around the predicted life expectancy in the Streamlit app, to convey the model's certainty.
-*   **Advanced Model Tuning:** Implement more extensive hyperparameter tuning strategies (e.g., Bayesian optimization) for optimal model performance.
+*   **Time Series Analysis (for specific countries):** While currently cross-sectional, per-country time series analysis could yield insights into individual development trends.
-*   **Containerization (Docker):** Package the application and its environment into a Docker container for easier deployment and portability.
+*   **Containerization (Docker):** Package the application and its environment into a Docker container for easier deployment and portability across different platforms.
 *   **Cloud Deployment:** Deploy the Streamlit application on cloud platforms (e.g., Streamlit Community Cloud, AWS EC2/ECS, Google Cloud Run) for wider accessibility.

 ---